lcarli/Azure_IoT_Hub/README.md

 Azure input node.
 Can be used to send a message to Azure IoT Hub:

- - Suports AMQP, MQTT and HTTP protocols
+ - Supports AMQP, MQTT and HTTP protocols
- - Suports RegistryManager
+ - Supports RegistryManager

 Use `msg.payload` to send a string with all data what you want to send to Azure.

-Ex: 'msg.paylod' -> "temp: 25, lum: 30, hum: 20)
+Ex: 'msg.payload' -> "temp: 25, lum: 30, hum: 20"

 Read more about Azure IoT Hub on <a href="https://azure.microsoft.com/en-us/documentation/services/iot-hub/">Azure IoT Hub</a>.